soxueren/atsd/api/sql/examples/case.md

       WHEN '2012' OR '2018' THEN 17
       WHEN '2016' OR '2017' THEN 18
       ELSE 15
-    END AS 'Tax Day', value
+    END AS "Tax Day", value
-  FROM 'income-returns-received'
+  FROM "income-returns-received"
 WHERE datetime BETWEEN '2010-01-01T00:00:00Z' AND '2019-01-01T00:00:00Z'
 ```